peteroupc/html3dutil/doc/extras_polyhedra.Polyhedra.md

 #### Parameters

-* `vertices` (Type: Array.&lt;number>)<br>An array of vertices, where each vertex's X, Y, and Z coordinates are stored as three elements of that array.
+* `vertices` (Type: Array.&lt;number>)<br>An array of vertices, where each vertex's x-, y-, and z-coordinates are stored as three elements of that array.
 * `radius` (Type: number)<br>Distance from the origin where each vertex will be normalized to.

 #### Return Value